pypa/packaging.python.org/source/guides/distributing-packages-using-setuptools.rst

 Pure Python Wheels
 ~~~~~~~~~~~~~~~~~~

-*Pure Python Wheels* that are not "universal" are wheels that are pure Python
-(i.e. contain no compiled extensions), but don't natively support both Python 2
-and 3.
+*Pure Python Wheels* contain no compiled extensions, and therefore only require a
+single Python wheel.

 To build the wheel: